Fluoxetine for Dogs (Prozac): How Long It Takes and What Changes

 Drug Interactions to Avoid and Why They Matter

 Drug interactions are one of the biggest safety issues with fluoxetine.
 It should not be combined with monoamine oxidase inhibitors (MAOIs), and it can interact with other serotonergic medications, increasing serotonin syndrome risk.
 This matters because dogs with anxiety may also be prescribed trazodone for dogs, tramadol for pain, or certain anti-nausea medications—each case needs veterinarian oversight.
-Because fluoxetine lasts a long time in the body, switching medications often requires a planned “washout” period.
+The Reconcile label requires at least 14 days between stopping an MAOI and starting Reconcile, and a six-week washout after stopping Reconcile before giving a potentially interacting drug.

 In daily life, the safest habit is to treat fluoxetine like a medication that must be on every provider’s list.
 Owners should tell the vet about flea/tick preventives, supplements, and any human medications a dog could access.
 If a dog sees multiple clinics (primary vet, dermatologist, emergency), keeping a photo of the prescription label on the phone prevents mix-ups when a new medication is suggested.